losizm/scamper/README.md

 Note **queueSize** is also used to configure server backlog (i.e., backlog of incoming connections), so technically there can be up to double **queueSize** waiting to be processed if both request queue and server backlog are filled.

+The **bufferSize** is the length in bytes of buffer used when reading from and writing to sockets.

 The **readTimeout** controls how long a read from a socket blocks before it times out, whereafter **408 Request Timeout** is sent to client.